CSR’s historic involvement in asbestos

 CSR’s support of research into asbestos related diseases

-Since 2010, CSR has sponsored the Asbestos Diseases Research Institute’s tissue biobank study.
+Since 2010, CSR has sponsored the Asbestos and Dust Diseases Research Institute’s tissue biobank study.
 The building of a comprehensive nationwide tissue biobank of considerable size incorporating serum, plasma, DNA, RNA and tumour tissue will permit the construction of a comprehensive catalogue of genomic abnormalities associated with mesothelioma in both tumour and control tissue, which will help researchers better understand the biology of the disease in an effort to try and achieve better clinical outcomes.
 Information on the tissue bank (which will be very high quality and quite rare) will be made available to the international research community.
 The resources needed to establish the tissue bank are considerable and include the initial equipment, as well as access to trained nursing staff on site around the country to be ready to collect samples from mesothelioma sufferers.
-For further information visit: www.adri.org.au
+For further information visit: www.addri.org.au

 Asbestos in the community